URL of this page: https://medlineplus.gov/faq/what.html

 The National Library of Medicine, a part of the National Institutes of Health, created and maintains MedlinePlus to assist you in locating authoritative health information.

-The MedlinePlus health topic pages include links to current news on the topic and related information.
+The MedlinePlus health topic pages include links to current information on the topic.
 You can also find preformulated searches of the MEDLINE/PubMed database, which allow you to find references to latest health professional articles on your topic.

 The A.D.A.M. medical encyclopedia brings health consumers an extensive library of medical images and videos, as well as over 4,000 articles about diseases, tests, symptoms, injuries, and surgeries.